felipesanma/CLF-C01/03-Security-and-Compliance/readme.md

 Software based security tools available to help you **monitor** and **protect** your resources

-**Firewalls** prevent unauthorized access to your networks by inpsecting incoming and outgoing traffic against security rules you've defined
+**Firewalls**: prevent unauthorized access to your networks by inpsecting incoming and outgoing traffic against security rules you've defined

 * WAF (Web Application Firewall)
     * Helps protecting your web applications against common web attacks / common attack patterns
         * SQL injection
         * Cross-site scripting

-**DDoS (Distributed Denial of Services)**
+**DDoS (Distributed Denial of Services)**: A DDoS attack causes a traffic jam on a website or web application in an attempt to cause it to crash

+* Shield
+    * Is a managed DDoS protection service
+        * *Always-on* detection
+        * Shield standard is **free**
+            * Provides **free** protection against common and frequently occurring attacks
+        * Shield advanced
+            * Provides enhanced protections and 24/7 access to AWS experrts for a **free**
+            * Supported on..
+                * CloudFront
+                * Route 53
+                * ELB
+                * AWS Global Accelerator

+* Macie
+    * Discover and protct sensitive data
+        * Uses machine learning
+        * Evalutes S3 environment
+        * Uncoverss PII